JustinBeaudry/HapiMicroService/README.md

 ## Setup

-**Note that you must provide a CONFIG_PATH environment variable with a configuration object**

 Require HapiMicroService and create a new instance.
 Give the instance a unique name, pass in a [Hapi server configuration object](https://hapijs.com/api#server.options), a [Bunyan logger configuration object](https://github.com/trentm/node-bunyan#constructor-api),